-Table 3: Medical conditions and medications associated with anxiety sm; Vestibular dysfunction; migraine; neoplasm; temporal lobe; epilepsy. se in nulant ohol or (including caffeine and nicotine) intake; alcohol o drug withdrawal (e.g. benzodiazepine).
+Hematological Iron deficiency; vitamin B12 deficiency Neurological Vestibular dysfunction; migraine; neoplasm; temporal lobe; epilepsy Medications Specific SSRIs are associated with an increase in anxiety in the first two weeks; excessive stimulant (including caffeine and nicotine) intake; alcohol or drug withdrawal (e.g., benzodiazepine).
+Sources: Lee, 2010, 5 Kyrios et al, 2011 6 (Adapted)

-2. What is the pattern of the symptoms described?
+2. What Is the Pattern of the Symptoms Described?

-The pattern of symptoms often gives a clue to the type of anxiety disorder the patient may have.
-(Table 4)
+The pattern of symptoms often gives a clue to the type of anxiety disorder the patient may have (Table 4).